Quantum Error Correction for Beginners: Loss protection

 One such scheme was developed by Ralph, Hayes and Gilchrist in 2005~\cite{RHG05}.
-This scheme was a more efficient extension of an original Parity encoding method developed by Knill, Laflamme and Milburn to protect against photon loss in their controlled-$\sigma_z$ gate~\cite{KLM01}.
-The general Parity encoding for a logical qubit is an $N$ photon GHZ state in the conjugate basis, i.e,
+This scheme was a more efficient extension of an original parity encoding method developed by Knill, Laflamme and Milburn~\cite{KLM01}.
+The general parity encoding for a logical qubit is an $N$ photon GHZ state in the conjugate basis, i.e,

 where $\ket{\pm} = (\ket{0}\pm \ket{1})/\sqrt{2}$.
-The motivation with this type of encoding is that measuring any qubit in the $\ket{0,1}$ basis simply removes it from the state, reducing the resulting state by one, i.e,
+The motivation with this type of encoding is that measuring any qubit in the $\ket{0,1}$ basis simply removes it from the state, reducing the resulting state by one,

-where $P_{0,1,N}$ are the projectors corresponding to measurement in the $\ket{0,1}$ basis on the $N^{th}$ qubit (up to normalization).
+where $P_{(0,1),N}$ are the projectors corresponding to measurement in the $\ket{0,1}$ basis on the $N$-th qubit (up to normalization).
 The effect for the $\ket{1}_L$ state is similar.
-Measuring the $N^{th}$ qubit in the $\ket{0}$ state simply removes it from the encoded state, reducing the logical zero state by one, while measuring the $N^{th}$ qubit as $\ket{1}$ enacts a logical bit flip at the same time as reducing the size of the logical state.
-However, since the measurement result is known, this encoded bit flip can be corrected for.
+Measuring the $N$-th qubit in the $\ket{0}$ state simply removes it from the encoded state, reducing the logical zero state by one, while measuring the $N$-th qubit as $\ket{1}$ enacts a logical bit flip at the same time as reducing the size of the logical state.

-Instead of introducing the full scheme developed in~\cite{RHG05}, we instead just give the general idea of how such encoding allows for loss detection without non-demolition measurements.
+Instead of introducing the full scheme developed in~\cite{RHG05}, we instead give the general idea of how such encoding allows for loss detection without non-demolition measurements.
 Photon loss in this model is assumed equivalent to measuring the photon in the $\ket{0},\ket{1}$ basis, but not knowing the answer [Sec~\ref{sec:lossleakage}].
-Our ignorance of the measurement result could lead to a logical bit flip error on the encoded state, therefore we require the ability to protect against logical bit flip errors on the above states.
+Our ignorance of the measurement result could lead to a logical bit-flip error on the encoded state, therefore we require the ability to protect against logical bit-flip errors on the above states.
 As already shown, the 3-qubit code allows us to achieve such correction.
 Therefore the final step in this scheme is encoding the above states into a redundancy code (a generalized version of the 3-qubit code), where an arbitrary logical state, $\ket{\psi}_L$ is now given by,

-where $\ket{0}^N,\ket{1}^N$ are the parity encoded states shown in Eq.~\ref{eq:lossenc} and the fully encoded state is $q$-blocks of these parity states.
+where $\ket{0}^N,\ket{1}^N$ are the parity encoded states shown in Eq.~(\ref{eq:lossenc}) and the fully encoded state is $q$-blocks of these parity states.